insomniac12/CodeChef-Long-Challenges/README.md

-These are my solutions to long challeneg problems on codechef.
+These are my solutions to long challenge problems on codechef.